metalcarratt/ministry/ls/2Cor/msg02.md

 simple, about how they handled it. worldly people can use many crafty means to get out of a situation, but the apostles were forced into a situation where they had no choice but to rely on the lord simply and singularity.

+pauls conscience testified that the way he dealt with the situation was pure, not in knowledge, ability, strength or wisdom, not in politics.